AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="http://www.uplabs.com/" target="_blank" >UpLabs</a> UpLabs curates the best of design & development inspiration, resources and freebies.
 - <a href="http://www.programmableweb.com/" target="_blank" >ProgrammableWeb</a> The leading source of news & information about APIs, chronicling the evolution of the global API economy & providing the web's most relied-on API Directory.
 - <a href="http://www.slideshare.net/" target="_blank" >SlideShare</a> Discover, Share, and Present presentations and infographics with the world's largest professional content sharing community.
-- <a href="http://sqlfiddle.com/" target="_blank" >SQL Fiddle</a> A tool for easy online testing and sharing of database problems and their solutions.
 - <a href="http://jsbin.com/" target="_blank" >JS Bin</a> Open source collaborative web development debugging tool.
 - <a href="https://notepad-plus-plus.org/" target="_blank" >Notepad++</a> a free source code editor which supports several programming languages running under the MS Windows environment.
 - <a href="https://github.com/kapilratnani/JSON-Viewer" target="_blank" >JSON viewer </a> A JSON viewer plugin for notepad++.
 Displays the selected JSON string in a tree view.